geode-sdk/docs/tutorials/coroutines.md

 The caller of the generator is the one that determines when the sequence ends, not the callee, giving you lots of flexibility.

-Generators have two helper functions that quickly allow you to apply transformations: map and filter.
+Generators have two helper functions that quickly allow you to apply transformations: `map` and `filter`.
 These transformation functions yield more generators, allowing you to chain them as you please.
 You can use them on any generator to transform their output like so:

 ```cpp
 // Prints 0, -1, -2, ...